-International students can select on the H1-B Visa Sponsorship Filter to view postings that indicate organizations’ willingness to sponsor visa holders.
+International students can use the H1-B Visa Sponsorship filter to view postings that indicate organizations’ willingness to sponsor visa holders.

 You can apply to postings immediately or save postings in CareerShift to apply at another time.
 Saved postings will be stored in the Manage page under the Jobs section.

 Once you find a posting of interest and organize your application materials, follow the guidelines stated in the job description to submit your application.